-- 1. Promoting and supporting collaborative planning and implementation of wildfire resilience and forest health protection, management, and restoration efforts at the landscape or watershed level. - 2.
-Coordinating and integrating management of wildfire resilience and forest health protection, management, and restoration efforts at the regional scale. - 3.
+- Promoting and supporting collaborative planning and implementation of wildfire and forest resilience, management, and restoration efforts at the landscape or watershed level. - 2.
+Coordinating and integrating management of wildfire and forest resilience, management, and restoration efforts at the regional scale. - 3.
 Identifying, prioritizing, and implementing forestry and wildfire projects that meet regional and statewide public safety, ecosystem, and public resource goals.